Harshak777/spring-boot-microservices/README.md

 To simultaneously run several instances of a same service:
 1) Configure the port in the application.properties, `server.port=0`
 2) Enable multiple instances in run configuration

+## API Gateway - Spring Cloud Gateway
+Implement an API Gateway so that the external user first hits the API Gateway, and which in turn routes the request to the corresponding server.
+<b>Advantage:</b>
+- Routing based on Request Headers
+- Authentication
+- Security
+- Load balancing
+- SSL Termination